K454 – Advanced Practice with Children, Adolescents, and Adults

 3 Credit Hours

-Students will be expected to deepen their theoretical and practice knowledge base, necessary for effective social work practice with individuals across the lifespan.
-Students will be introduced to and review a range of therapeutic approaches and processes, including psychodynamic, family systems, narrative, cognitive, behavioral, and multi-cultural approaches to intervention.
-Particular attention will be given throughout the course to cultural, gender, racial, ethnic, socioeconomic, and other social variables that impact the delivery of appropriate and effective services to children, adolescents and adults.
-Written and videotaped case studies and the students’ previous field experiences will be used to allow for opportunities to integrate theory with practice.
-The course runs concurrently with K450 – Advanced Field Instruction I and K451 – Advanced Supervision Seminar I, so that students will have the opportunity to integrate what they are learning in the classroom with their ongoing experience in the field.
+This course is concurrent with the students’ Advanced Field Instruction and Advanced Supervision Seminar.
+It precedes the Advanced Treatment with Parents and Children course.
+It is designed to build on relevant concepts covered in Human Development I and II and Working with Individuals, Families, and Groups I and II, particularly in relation to understanding individuals and their adjustment within developmental, biopsychosocial, and person-in-environment frameworks.
+The course also provides students with the theoretical and practice knowledge base necessary for effective social work practice with individuals across the lifespan.
+Students will be introduced to a range of therapeutic approaches and processes, including psychodynamic, cognitive, behavioral, and multi-cultural approaches to intervention.
+Particular attention will be given throughout the course to cultural, racial, ethnic, socioeconomic, and other social variables that impact the delivery of appropriate and effective services to children, adolescents, and adults.
+Written and videotaped case studies and the students’ previous field experience will be used to give them opportunities to integrate theory with practice.